To display the experiments dashboard, select:

 To check the engines performance performance, in the dashboard upper part:

 - Hover over the bars of the charts to find out the metrics details of the single experiments.

 The experiment list displays a summary of the experiments features and their main quality indicators.
-Ext. stands for the number of extractions, while Ann. stands for the number of annotations.

-- With Extractions.
+- With Categories chart.

-- With Annotations.
+- With Annotations chart.

-- With Validation.
+- With Validation chart.